First report on the Gelida accident: the train driver did not see the wall in time due to the darkness and rain

 Several firefighters are working at the scene of the train accident that occurred yesterday in Gelida (Barcelona)

-BarcelonaThe initial findings of the Railway Accident Investigation Commission (CIAF) regarding Tuesday night's commuter train accident between Gelida and Sant Sadurní d'Anoia indicate that the train reached the point of impact at the same time as a retaining wall belonging to the AP-7 motorway.
-The wall was inclined at approximately 45 degrees, encroaching on the train's path, and "became embedded in the train's cab."
+BarcelonaThe initial findings of the Railway Accident Investigation Commission (CIAF) regarding Tuesday night's commuter train accident between Gelida and Sant Sadurní d'Anoia indicate that the train reached the point of the accident at the same time that a retaining wall belonging to the AP-7 motorway was collapsing.
+The wall was inclined at approximately 45 degrees, encroaching on the train's path, and became embedded in the driver's cab.
 Although it is a straight section of track, the report adds, the driver did not see the wall in time because it was nighttime and raining.
 According to data from the train's data recorder—the black box—the driver had very little time to brake before the impact.
 Approximately five seconds elapsed between the start of braking and the collision, during which the train traveled about 50 meters.
-At that moment, the train was traveling at around 60 kilometers per hour.
+At that moment, the train was traveling at approximately 60 kilometers per hour.

-A trainee train driver, who was heading into the cab, was killed in the impact.
-The accident also left five people seriously injured, including the train driver and two trainee drivers.
-In addition, 36 people sustained minor injuries.
+A trainee train driver who was heading into the cab died in the impact, although there were at least three other people inside, including the driver.
+The accident also left five seriously injured, including the driver and two other trainee trainees.
+In addition, 36 people suffered injuries of varying severity.

-The conclusions about the causes of the accident included in this initial report are still provisional—the final report may take up to a year—and will need to be confirmed with a more detailed analysis of the train's black box data.
+The conclusions about the causes of the accident included in this initial report are still provisional, as the final report may take up to a year, and the results will need to be confirmed with a more detailed analysis of the train's black box data.
 They will also be compared with the control room records.
 However, the first 24 hours of the investigation lead the CIAF (Civil Aviation Accident Investigation Commission) to work on the hypothesis that the train reached the point of impact as the wall was collapsing and that the driver had no time to react.

 stats